Interstate 84 in New York: 1950s: Planning

-1960s–70s: Construction and expansion
+1960s–70s: Construction

 Construction began in 1960 after the new governor, Nelson Rockefeller, promised to expedite it during his campaign by building a single span, within the limits of what the state could afford without federal aid.
 The new plans called at first for a freeway connection for I-87 from Beacon to the Bronx and a concurrency across the river.
 After that project was cancelled after heavy local opposition.
 I-87 was routed to join I-84 at Brewster (where it would have followed the route of the current I-684).
 The first segment, the 16 mi between the Thruway mainline in the Town of Newburgh and US 9 in Fishkill, was opened November 2, 1963.
 The Newburgh–Beacon Bridge crossed nearly 2 mi of Newburgh Bay and led to the last run of the original Newburgh–Beacon Ferry the day after it opened.

 The following year the eastern terminus of the new Interstate was extended to the Taconic State Parkway.
 The rest of the route would be slowed by both the hilly terrain and local resistance over what was felt to be inadequate eminent domain payments to affected landowners.
 In 1970 the road was complete to NY 311, with the former route of I-87 re-designated as I-684, and no concurrency along the Interstate save the 7 mi shared with NY 52.
 A year later, all the mileage east of the river was open.
 The last segment finished was the one between NY 208 and the Thruway.